justijndepover/imageholder.io/README.md

-# IMG-API
+# imageholder.io
-This repo contains the source code for <url>
+This repo contains the source code for https://imageholder.io

 ## usage
 ```html